foliovision/filled-in/readme.txt

 Full documentation can be found on the [Filled In](http://urbangiraffe.com/plugins/filled-in/) page.

 == Changelog ==
+= 1.8.10 =
+* Added possibility to for extensions to send special data marks between them

 = 1.8.9 =
 * Replace entire post was still replacing text in some posts with different Filled in form